-Challenge number Detail of challenge 1 Poor language and communication skills as the children enter EYFS 2 Low attainment on entry to EYFS in all areas 3 Parental engagement 4 Attendance rates for pupils eligible for PP are below non-PP children.
+Challenge number Detail of challenge 1 Low attainment of phonics in KS1.
+2 Low attainment on entry to EYFS in all areas.
+3 Parental engagement.
+4 Attendance rates for pupils eligible for PP are below non-PP children.
 This reduces their school hours and causes them to fall behind on average.
-5 Progress and engagement of PP is not maintained in KS2, due to lack of aspiration 6 High ability pupils who are eligible for PP are making less progress than other high ability pupils across school.
+5 Progress and engagement of PP is not maintained in KS2, due to lack of aspiration.
+6 High ability pupils who are eligible for PP are making less progress than other high ability pupils across school.
 7 Access to high achieving role models and positive role models within the community result in low aspiration.
 8 Poor self-esteem and low confidence.